Getting started with wp-graphql-content-blocks

 How does the plugin work?

-The plugin essentially iterates over the whole list of block.json
+The plugin iterates over the block.json

+types as registered within WordPress and creates WPGraphQL types and resolvers.
 As long as your blocks use the register_block_type function passing a block.json

 , it will be available in the system without any extra steps.

-As an example, we are given the following block.json
+As an example, given the following block.json

 definition of a block: